Overview and setup

 The comparison

-We compare four groups of tools:
+We compare these groups of tools:

 • Chat applications